ben-xD/foodprint/node-serverless-graphql/README.md

 Every time you want to deploy to gcloud, replacing the old instance:

 1. Configure gcloud to deploy to London, with `gcloud config set functions/region europe-west2`
-2. From the `node-serverless-graphql` directory, run `gcloud functions deploy NAME --entry-point handler --runtime nodejs10 --trigger-http`, Replace NAME with 'foodprint', as that is what I have deployed to gcloud, and also set it on react native.
+2. From the `node-serverless-graphql` directory, run `gcloud functions deploy NAME --entry-point handler --runtime nodejs10 --trigger-http --region=europe-west2`, Replace NAME with 'foodprint', as that is what I have deployed to gcloud, and also set it on react native.
 NAME is the name of the function on google cloud.
 Handler is the name of the function in code (`index.js`).
 3. POST HTTP-requests to url returned from (1.)
 4. To delete, run `gcloud functions delete NAME`